Future-Proofing Your Remote Radio Head Networks

 For mobile operators to remain competitive they must find ways to quickly deploy remote radio head networks to meet their service offering expansion targets before their competitors do.

-To make ready for the explosion of mobile traffic, mobile operators are making infrastructure changes to support an ever-increasing consumer appetite for media rich services.
-They are building new or retrofitting existing wireless networks that will accommodate expanded capacity to support future growth and enable the deployment of next generation networks.
+To make ready for the explosion of mobile traffic, mobile operators are making infrastructure changes to support an ever-increasing consumer appetite for media-rich services.
+They are building new or retrofitting existing wireless networks that will accommodate the expanded capacity to support future growth and enable the deployment of next-generation networks.
 While operators are working to make these improvements, they must also manage capital expenditures and balance rising operational costs to ensure their competitiveness in a fast-changing, high-stakes industry.

-This is a dramatic shift from traditional base station architectures where the base station was installed inside a shelter or cabinet and connection to the antenna was accomplished with coaxial cable to a tower-mounted amplifier, an antenna or both.
-In summary, in the new feederless architectures the previous long coaxial cable runs are being replaced with fibre optic accompanied by DC power cables routed either independently or via hybrid cable to provide power to the equipment at the tower or rooftop.
+This is a dramatic shift from traditional base station architectures where the base station was installed inside a shelter or cabinet and connection to the antenna was accomplished with coaxial cable to a tower-mounted amplifier, an antenna, or both.
+In summary, in the new architectures, the previous long coaxial cable runs are being replaced with fiber optic accompanied by DC power cables routed either independently or via hybrid cable to provide power to the equipment at the tower or rooftop.

-Operators are moving to the new RRH architectures to maximize efficient use of spectrum, enable more calls and data throughput, and produce a cleaner radio frequency (RF) signal while also decreasing operational expenses.
-By using electric power cable to replace coaxial cable, operators save up to 50% (3 dBs) in the RF power budget of the station by eliminating the attenuation resulting through power loss on the coaxial cable.
+Operators are moving to the new RRH architectures to maximize the efficient use of spectrum, enable more calls and data throughput, and produce a cleaner radio frequency (RF) signal while also decreasing operational expenses.
+By using a power cable to replace the coaxial cable, operators save up to 50% (3 dBs) in the RF power budget of the station by eliminating the attenuation resulting from power loss on the coaxial cable.

-Each RRH architecture presents its advantages and disadvantages, but the biggest challenges involve efficiently managing the fibre and DC power cables, and dealing with excess cable lengths because tower heights and distances to rooftops vary from site to site.
-Taking a longer term vision, the cable management will be a constantly increasing challenge because more and more technologies are being deployed, and operator site sharing makes cellular sites more and more crowded.
-Dozens of fibre optic and DC pairs will be running on the sites, increasing exponentially the risk of cable damage.
-Mobile operators must look for elegant, compact, and future-proof solutions to accommodate growing connectivity requirements and to facilitate future hardware evolution or vendor changes.
+Each RRH architecture presents its advantages and disadvantages, but the biggest challenges involve efficiently managing the fiber and DC power cables and dealing with excess cable lengths because tower heights and distances to rooftops vary from site to site.
+Taking a longer-term vision, cable management will be a constantly increasing challenge because more and more technologies are being deployed, and operator site sharing makes cellular sites more and more crowded.
+Dozens of fiber optic and DC pairs will be running on the sites, increasing exponentially the risk of cable damage.
+Mobile operators must look for elegant, compact, and future-proof solutions to accommodate growing connectivity requirements and facilitate future hardware evolution or vendor changes.

 Cable Management Solutions

 Weather-proof solutions that combine cable management with robust lightning protection technology provide compatibility, facilitate ease of installation, add to site scalability, enhance equipment dependability and reliability, and address the primary challenges associated with RRH architectures including designing for future upgrades.
-All fibre and DC power cable management, distribution and protection connectivity solutions can be tailored to customer-specific and site-specific requirements.
-For example, for a tower application the main fibre and DC power line would be connected into an enclosure at the top and at the bottom.
-The enclosure would manage the cables and connect one or more remote radio heads with either a separate trunk of fibre and DC power cable, or a hybrid trunk of fibre and DC power cable.
-Other scenarios might include waterproof “boxless” solutions which connect the RRHs with easy-to-install fiber optic and power jumpers.
+All fiber and DC power cable management, distribution, and protection connectivity solutions can be tailored to customer-specific and site-specific requirements.
+For example, for a tower application, the main fiber and DC power line would be connected into an enclosure at the top and at the bottom.
+The enclosure would manage the cables and connect one or more remote radio heads with either a separate trunk of fiber and DC power cable or a hybrid trunk of fiber and DC power cable.
 Additional connectivity enclosures at the bottom of a site provide cable management and electrical protection for the BBU and the PSU.
-Combined, these smart solutions will support current generation and enable next generation cellular architectures.
+Combined, these smart solutions will support the current generation and enable next-generation cellular architectures.

 Using Proper Surge Protection Solutions